 A great guide for beginners wanting to learn more about mindfulness and meditation and how to use essential oils for relaxation.
 A good reference book to have on hand with well organised tables for easy access to information.
 Great background information on mindfulness and using essential oils for those that are just starting out.

-At my age, to fulfil the typical cliché, my big dream is a cottage with a lovely big kitchen, and a massive garden where I can grow things and distil essential oils, and live happily ever after!!
-Meanwhile, back in the real world; to continue to write and share through teaching; all my books are successfully published; I have sufficient funds to work less so I can afford time to delve more into art (I love drawing, photography, and creativity) and to explore and appreciate the world around me.
-I do not envisage that I will stop working, because I love what I do.
-But I have a feeling something amazing is going to happen that I have not imagined, because each day is a unique moment full of unimagined of possibility.
+At my age, to fulfil the typical cliché, my big dream is a cottage , flowers around the door, with a lovely big kitchen and a massive garden where I can grow things and distil essential oils, and live happily ever after!!
+Meanwhile, back in the real world; to continue to write and share through teaching; that all my books are successfully published; that I have sufficient funds so can spend less time working and can afford time to delve into my other passions, for example, art (I love drawing, photography, and creativity) and to explore and and continue to appreciate the world around me.
+I do not envisage that I will stop working, because I love what I do, but I have a feeling something amazing is going to happen that I have not envisaged, because each day is a unique moment full of unimagined of possibility.